shupik123/badlionAPI/README.md

 **Warnings:**

 This is a community project therefore unofficial and use at your own risk.
 If you are worried about security, you can easily view the source code with GitHub and use the original Python program.

+There is no warranty and I am not liable for any damages and legal talk like that.